Spontaneous breaking of $SO(3)$ to finite family symmetries with supersymmetry - an $A_4$ model: Introduction

 Although the motivation for non-Abelian discrete symmetries remains strong, there are a few question marks surrounding the use of such symmetries in physics.
 The first and most obvious question is from where do such symmetries originate?
 In the Standard Model (SM) we are familiar with the idea of gauge theories being fundamental and robust symmetries of nature, but discrete symmetries seem only relevant to charge conjugation (C), parity (P) and time-reversal invariance (T) symmetry \cite{Peccei:1998jv}.
 In supersymmetric (SUSY) models, Abelian discrete symmetries are commonly used to ensure proton stability \cite{Ibanez:1991pr}.
 It is possible that the non-Abelian discrete symmetries could arise from some high energy theory such as string theory \cite{Kobayashi:2006wq}, perhaps as a subgroup of the modular group \cite{Altarelli:2005yx,deAdelhartToorop:2011re} and/or from the orbifolding of extra dimensions \cite{Altarelli:2006kg}.
 However, even if such symmetries do arise from string theory, and survive quantum and gravitational corrections \cite{Banks:1991xj}, when they are spontaneously broken they would imply that distinct degenerate vacua exist separated by an energy barrier, leading to a network of cosmological domain walls which would be in conflict with standard cosmology, and appear to ``over-close the Universe'' \cite{Zeldovich:1974uw, Kibble:1976sj, Vilenkin:1984ib}.

 The problem of domain walls with non-Abelian discrete symmetries such as $A_4$ was discussed in \cite{Riva:2010jm, Antusch:2013toa} where three possible solutions were discussed: \begin{enumerate} \item to suppose that the $A_4$ discrete symmetry is anomalous, and hence it is only a symmetry of the classical action and not a full symmetry of the theory, being broken by quantum corrections.
-For example this could be due to extending the discrete symmetry to the quark sector such that the symmetry is broken at the quantum level due to the QCD anomaly \cite{Preskill:1991kd}; \item to include explicit $A_4$ breaking terms in the Lagrangian, possibly in the form of Planck scale suppressed higher order operators, arising from gravitational effects; \item to suppose that, in the thermal history of the Universe, the $A_4$ breaking phase transition happens during inflation which effectively dilutes the domain walls, and that the $A_4$ is never restored after reheating following inflation. \end{enumerate}
+For example this could be due to extending the discrete symmetry to the quark sector such that the symmetry is broken at the quantum level due to the QCD anomaly \cite{Preskill:1991kd}.
+However, it is not enough to completely solve the problem since this anomaly cannot remove all the vacuum degeneracy \cite{Chigusa:2018hhl}; \item to include explicit $A_4$ breaking terms in the Lagrangian, possibly in the form of Planck scale suppressed higher order operators, arising from gravitational effects; \item to suppose that, in the thermal history of the Universe, the $A_4$ breaking phase transition happens during inflation which effectively dilutes the domain walls, and that the $A_4$ is never restored after reheating following inflation. \end{enumerate}

 An alternative solution to the domain wall problem, which we pursue here, is to suppose that the non-Abelian discrete symmetry arises as a low energy remnant symmetry after the spontaneous breaking of some non-Abelian continuous gauge theory.
 This could take place either within the framework of string theory \cite{Banks:2010zn}, or, as in the present paper, in the framework of quantum field theory (QFT).
 For example it has been shown how $SO(3)$ can be spontaneously broken to various non-Abelian discrete symmetries \cite{Ovrut:1977cn,Etesi:1997jv}.
 In order to achieve this, a scalar potential was constructed such leading to the vaccuum expectation value (VEV) which breaks the continuous gauge symmetry to the discrete symmetry.
 The key requirement for having a remnant non-Abelian discrete symmetry seems to be that the scalar field which breaks the gauge symmetry is in some large irreducible representation (irrep) of the continuous gauge group.